dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  the motions of planets that way and so on and you realized well actually it's

  a lot simpler you can you can make a sort of technical

  change in the way things work

+ and you can make it a lot simpler

+ if you don't imagine that

+ the sun goes around the earth doesn't

+ really matter to the mathematics whether

+ the sun goes around the earth or the earth goes around the sun but

+ you can avoid some technical

+ details if you assume

+ that the sun is at the center

+ and the earth is going round isn't the other planets going around those

+ and

+ so he kind of introduced that as largely a technical innovation very late in his life

+ and i think

+ what was interesting in a sense to me about that is that

+ yes

+ it was a technical innovation didn't

+ even give better results

+ didn't get better results than ptolemy actually i think he gave worse results than ptolemies

+ way of setting things up

+ but in a sense there was a a certain it started kind of a shockwave of a realization that

+# Chapter 2

+ change in the way things work